 What Causes Anxiety?

 It’s not necessarily the actual events in our lives that cause anxiety, but rather our perception of the things that occur.
 We all have different life experiences and consequently a different view of things.
 We may even give a different account of what has happened according to our own perception!
 This explains our differing reactions, but what about the anxiety?

 Anxiety stems from negative thinking.
 It may be a relief to know that our brain’s negative bias is actually for the sake of our own self-preservation!
-Our subconscious mind stores all of our experiences dating back to the very beginning of our existence, including our habits and unwanted patterns of behaviour.
+Our subconscious mind stores all of our experiences dating back to the very beginning of our existence.
+This also includes our habits and unwanted patterns of behavior.

 All this can be upsetting, especially if we are not sleeping well.
 Sleep is our most fundamental coping mechanism.
 It allows us to process the day’s events and remove the emotional charge from them so we can wake up feeling refreshed and ready for the day.
 But often we don’t!
 Why is this the case?

 REM sleep, the stage of our sleep cycle which processes unresolved emotions, is restricted to just 20% of our sleep pattern.
 This means that if there is a lot going on in our life, our mind will wake us up.
 We can easily tell if this has occurred as once awake we will often feel worried, miserable and unable to get back to sleep.
 This may be the first indicator telling us that our stress levels are high and we are actually creating a backlog of anxiety!